VPN Features (PJ)

 expressvpn wireshark analysis

-This Wireshark test with ExpressVPN shows what your internet connection looks like with standard encryption.
+This Wireshark test shows what your internet connection looks like with standard encryption.

 AES-256 is often called “bank-grade” or “military-grade” encryption because the U.S. government and most major banks use it.
 The “256” means that its decryption keys have 256 bits, which would take trillions of years to crack with brute force.
 OpenVPN uses AES-256 by default.